inf108/_fall2019_courseInfo/README.md

 already been answered.
 If you ask a question to clarify something specific that you found confusing *after* reading the syllabus, that is appropriate and encouraged.

+* **achievementList.pdf** is the list of possible achievements for the course.
+If you aren't sure what it's for, read about grading in the syllabus.

+* **individualActivities** is a folder containing all individual homework assignments.
+These aren't mandatory (see grading & achievements in the syllabus) but you will need to do a certain number of them to reach certain grades.

+* **teamActivities** is a folder containing all in-class team activities.
+Like individual activities, these aren't mandatory.
+However, you will have trouble doing well in the class if you don't participate as regularly as possible.